dhelonious/mastodon-snap/README.md

 🥳 Congratulations!
 You now have your very own Mastodon instance! 🎉

+> [!TIP]
+> If you're looking for accounts to follow, check out the [Mastodon Starter Packs Directory](https://fedidevs.com/starter-packs/).

 > [!IMPORTANT]
 > An administrator account with a randomly generated password is created during setup.
 Some usernames such as `admin` and `administrator` are reserved by Mastodon.
 See the [FAQs](docs/faq.md) for a full list.